Analysis | What to watch for when Trump and Biden get questions on ‘race and violence in our cities’

 Bring the moral case against Trump on race, to Trump’s face.
 Biden launched his campaign by highlighting that Trump was unfit to be the leader for all Americans after those who marched with white nationalists in Charlottesville.
 Since then, one of the main attacks against Trump from Biden is that America has become increasingly unsafe for Black people under Trump — particularly when it comes to interactions between Black people and law enforcement, a group that has largely thrown its support behind Trump in part because of his steadfast defense of police.
 Biden clenched the nomination largely because Black voters threw their weight behind him when no one else did.

 Make the case to voters on the fence.
-Biden, whose success could also ride on his ability to put a dent in Trump’s support with white working-class voters, independents and suburban voters, will need to convince those who are uneasy about protests and violence that he values law and order without giving the impression that he blindly sides with law enforcement.
+Biden, whose success could also ride on his ability to put a dent in Trump’s support with White working-class voters, independents and suburban voters, will need to convince those who are uneasy about protests and violence that he values law and order without giving the impression that he blindly sides with law enforcement.

 Avoid gaffes.
 Biden often puts his foot in his mouth in a way that makes it difficult for his supporters to defend him, particularly on matters of race.
-That attracted plenty of criticism in the primary, and may not be as much of an issue in a debate with Trump given the president’s record on race.
-But even with a comfortable lead in polls, a major slip up could be damaging to Biden.
+That attracted plenty of criticism in the primary and may not be as much of an issue in a debate with Trump given the president’s record on race.
+But even with a comfortable lead in polls, a major slip-up could be damaging to Biden.